davidkhem/fy21cy2-sp5-codewarriors-jobseeker/artifacts/README.md

 Also sign up for Postman inorder to use the API.
 Figuring out Adzuna API and adding the url into Postman to generate the json file was kind of complicated, because I kept getting the incorrect info.
 So there was a lot of playing around with the parameters.

 The next step is to write out the javascript part.
 I type out the pseudocode first, so I can figure out my workflow.
 Add the variables, then the event listener, and functions next.
-Issues that I ran into were linking the API.
+Issues that I ran into were grabbing data from the API.

 After completion, it was uploaded to GitHub and deployed on Vercel.
 I made sure the pages are link correctly.